Altius/DHS_Annotations/README.md

 ### Choose element that has the largest overlap or the largest fraction of overlap, if there is a tie

+Need: repeats_mapped_with_overlapPlusExtra.bed

+Muliple overlaps will be seperated by a semicolon

 Run
 ```
 choose_best_annotation.sh